AngeloFaella/AngeloFaella/README.md

 ![hader](GitHub_header.png)

-# Hi, I'm Angelo, Software Engineer 👋
+# Hi, I'm Angelo 👋
-I'm a Software Engineer from Italy.
-I mainly deal with Android and Front-end development.
-Currently I'm trying to broaden my knowledge about Web development, mobile development and Data Science.
-When I'm not developing and building things, you can find me watching TV shows, writing an article, or running with my headphones.
+I'm a Software Engineer who loves to create things and solve problems.
+During the last 5 years of working with software, especially in the startup industry, I've gained knowledge and experience in mobile and web development, UI/UX design and system architecture.
+I'm actively writing tech articles on Medium, building projects, and sharing my knowledge with the developer community on various social platforms.

+Some of my interests:
+- JavaScript based technologies
+- Data Science
+- Startup industry
+- Photography

 ## 🔭 What I’m currently working on
 * [Keypify](https://keypify.com): an offline password manager for Android.
 Get it on [Google Play](https://bit.ly/keypify)